Shoulder Bursitis

 What is Shoulder Bursitis?

 Bursitis is a condition that can occur in the shoulders, hips, elbows, and knees.
 The shoulder is one of the most common joints to be affected by bursitis.
+Shoulder bursitis can cause long-term difficulties with pain and shoulder movement.
+Occasionally you will require surgery for shoulder bursitis.

-Shoulder bursitis refers to inflammation of the bursae of the shoulder joint, which are sacs filled with synovial fluid.
+Shoulder bursitis refers to inflammation of the bursae of the shoulder joint.
+Bursae are sacs filled with synovial fluid.
 These usually help to reduce friction and movement between bones and tendons.
-When there is too much friction, the shoulder bursae become irritated and inflamed, leading to bursitis.

 There are five main bursae around the shoulder.
 They include: